sethtroisi/prime-gap/README.md

      * Allows for saving of progress and graceful restart
    * `gap_test.py` can produce graphs of distribution (via `--plots`)

+### Database

+Often I run `combined_sieve` and `gap_stats` for a BUNCH of ranges not I never end up testing.

+`misc/show_ranges.sh` updates and shows ranges from prime-gap-search.db.

+`misc/drop_range.sh` deletes ranges when none of them have ever been tested

 ## Benchmarks